Before you visit the Rec, please take some time to review our safety information and guidelines below:

 - If you have a fever or chills, cough, sore throat, difficulty breathing, muscle pain, or recent loss of taste or smell, please stay home and contact your healthcare provider.
 Students experiencing symptoms are encouraged to call University Health Services at 541-346-2770.
-More information about how to perform the required daily symptom self-check before coming to campus is available on the UO Coronavirus website.
+More information about performing the daily symptom self-check before coming to campus is available on the UO coronavirus website.

 - PE and Rec is taking extra measures to keep the Rec clean, including frequently disinfecting high touch points.
 You can help maintain a healthy space for yourself and others by wiping down and disinfecting equipment before and after use.

 - The Locker Rooms have reopened, and term locker rentals and showers are once again available.
 Day use lockers remain accessible throughout the facility, and locks can be checked out through the Equipment Issue desk.